Safe at Home is more than a campaign; it’s the future of healthcare

 Recent headlines were filled with stories of seniors living in congregate care settings, such as long-term care facilities; institutions that prevented them from receiving family and other visitors.
 Institutions that denied them the ability to leave their rooms, for fear of virus spread.
 Although important measures to take, this caused much stress and angst among seniors and their adult children, knowing they would not have the emotional support they needed to feel a sense of safety and security.
 It worries me that these same people may once again feel emotionally vulnerable, as we face a second wave.

 With the extra security of personal protective equipment (PPE) like surgical masks, gowns, gloves, and face shields, Carefor staff have continued to deliver much needed Home and Community Care services to members of our community.
 We’ve seen that the initial concern of health care workers spreading COVID-19 from one home to another in the community, has not occurred.
 In fact, what we’ve seen is much the opposite with the percentage of Home and Community Care clients contracting COVID-19 being (thankfully) quite low.
-This very fact proves the home to be one of the safest environment for clients to receive health services during a pandemic.
+This very fact proves that home care is one of the safest ways for clients to receive health services during a pandemic.

 We also can’t underestimate the value of emotional health on one’s overall health and well-being.
 For many Carefor clients, having a daily or even twice daily visit from their Personal Support Worker can often be the only in-person social interaction they experience each day.
 These scheduled visits provide a regular touchpoint to connect with a familiar face, share the days events and feel supported by someone who cares about them.
 The emotional connection and bond that establishes between our clients and our Home and Community Care staff is often palpable.
 This trusted relationship is key to enhancing their quality of life and over all experience while living their senior years, in their home.
 As new COVID-19 cases emerge and government mandated restrictions increase, we can’t forget about the need to support the emotional well-being of individuals most vulnerable to the deadly consequences of this virus.